BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **WARGEAR**

-Lord of the West — see page 61.
+Lord of the West â€” see page 61.

 Celeborn is unarmed.

-Lord of Lórien — *The armies of the Galadhrim will follow Celeborn's lead against seemingly insurmountable odds.*
+Lord of LÃ³rien â€” *The armies of the Galadhrim will follow Celeborn's lead against seemingly insurmountable odds.*

 +------------------------+----------+-------------+-----------+-------+
 | -   *Heroic Strike*    | *Ce      |             |           |       |